-This is a perfect example of narrative voice being used to add depth but without TELL.
+This is a perfect example of narrative voice being used to add depth but without TELLING.

-Remember TELL is either dumping backstory or TELLING the reader about actions or a character’s feeling.
+Remember TELLING is either dumping backstory or TELLING the reader about actions or a character’s feelings.

-This is not TELL, it is narrative summary at its best.
+The above example is not TELLING; it is narrative summary at its best.